Udon171/fam-star-quizary/readme.md

 - **Accessibility:** The interface remains accessible and responsive, but advanced multiplayer and customisation features are not present in this version.

 ### Manual Testing Results
-Tracking component progress through vigorus testing as i built after core pages created:
+Tracking component progress through vigorus testing as I built this project after the core pages were created:
 | Feature                        | Tested Date   | Pass | Tested Date   | Pass | Tested Date   | Pass | Tested Date   | Pass |
 |-------------------------------|--------------|------|--------------|------|--------------|------|--------------|------|
 | Index, settings & quiz pages   | 2025-10-09   | ✅   | 2025-05-09   | ✅   | 2025-03-09   | ✅   | 2025-18-08   | ✅   |